All Bedlam Courses Past (part eighty-four)

 “Well, the headaches.
 I suppose you just don’t know.”
 Tap of temple.
 “We go into town every Wednesday, and Luce, if she’s feeling up to it, is welcome to ride along.
 I can’t fathom her going off like that.”

-While a woman, who is not a girl, is neither her own authority; she is her parents’ daughter.
+While a woman, who is not a girl, is neither her own authority—she is her parents’ daughter.
 To Cookesville, she is.
 Onlookers wish Miss Gremot the best and return to their lives.
-Miss Gremot, whatever may be wrong with her, falls into the background.
-Walter and Fern have taken her away, to the countryside.
+She, whatever may be wrong with her, falls into the background; she is spoken of, never to.
+Walter and Fern have taken her away to the countryside.

 It’s for the best.

-That false heroism of the best, everyone wishing it, crediting themselves.
+(That false heroism of “the best”, everyone wishing it, crediting themselves.)

 Mother and Papa are not trying to ruin my life.
 They see their children reflecting on them…

-Then why, if hemmed in and hopeless, would you not feel a little mad?
+Why, if hemmed in and hopeless, would you not feel a little mad?
 Reduced to spend your days needling cloth and penning letters, surrounded by a world that sees you troublesome for wanting to walk alone?

 The way out is to crash through all convention.
 Make it impossible they can’t hear you, get your name in the papers like Mrs. Lincoln, even though the price will be…

 Or, the way out is warfare.
 Take a shot to find the enemy’s position.
-Exploit weaknesses, take no prisoners…
+Court allies, exploit weaknesses…

 Put enemy out of your head, Élucide told herself.
 You know your parents love you.
-But.

-“May I ride in Wednesday, please?
+“May I ride in, Wednesday, please?
 Can’t Geneva sit with Ranilde?”

 89